paketo-buildpacks/rfcs/README.md

 Once an RFC has been accepted, the maintainer who merges the pull request should do the following:

-- Assign an id based off the pull request number.
+- Assign an incremental ID (e.g. if currently 12 accepted project-level RFCs, assign ID 0013.
+If there are 3 accepted NodeJS team RFCs assign ID 0004).
-- Rename the file based off the id inside '/accepted'.
+- Rename the file, replacing `0000` with the assigned ID.
 - Create a corresponding issue in the appropriate repo.
 - Fill in the remaining metadata at the top.
 - Commit everything.

 ### After an RFC is accepted
-Once an RFC is accepted, maintaners agree to merge a corresponding PR implementing the described changes, provided it passes a standard code review.
+Once an RFC is accepted, maintainers agree to merge a corresponding PR implementing the described changes, provided it passes a standard code review.
 It is not a guarantee of implementation, nor does it obligate a team to implement the requested changes.

 #### Implementation